LeonardoRamos/generic-rest-express-lib/README.md

 export default db;
 ```

-Define your applications routes (note, a health check endpoint will be added on `/manage/health` and if you use your application package.json information as parameter on setup, a `/manage/info` route will be added):
+Define your applications routes (note, a health check endpoint will be added on `/manage/health` and if you use your application package.json information as parameter on setup, a `/manage/info` route will also be added):

 ```javascript
 import appPackage from '../../../package.json';